Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Conclusions

 Additionally, this analysis does not consider precision of a computation.
 In digital systems, precision manifests itself directly in the computational graph $G$, however it can be expected to be an expansion of $G$ that is compressible and thus easily handled within realized conventional systems if required precision is homogeneous.
 The impact of precision on NMC systems is an open question in NMC algorithm design and represents a potential cost that must be considered its suitability.
 Further, any move to leverage analog or non-conventional components in NMC systems must consider the impact on precision.
 Importantly, the precision demands of numerical algorithms are already being challenged in machine learning applications, and it is possible that the increased use of probabilistic approaches identified here may also mitigate some of the need for extreme high precision.

 This analysis proposes a concrete hypothesis that the computational graph of an algorithm can be used to identify NMC suitability.
 This hypothesis merits a deeper investigation both from an empirical perspective---do the actual energy costs of today's NMC systems fit this framework?---and from a theoretical perspective---are the concepts of graph compressibility over space and time explored here suitable to characterize for classes of real applications?
 Empirical validation could involve benchmarking neuromorphic systems against GPUs for iterative optimization algorithms, measuring energy costs, and analyzing how sparsity impacts performance.
 The benchmarking of NMC has been a small but growing endeavor \cite{vineyard2022neural, yik2025neurobench}, however these early efforts have been more application-driven as is typical in machine learning \cite{reddi2020mlperf} and it remains an open question how to account for the fundamental architectural differences of NMC.
-Specifically, the breakdown of costs highlighted in Table \ref{tab:constant_factors} highlights how different hardware decisions can impact the relative costs of different algorithm components, greatly complicating applies-to-apples benchmarking.

 Lastly, as mentioned in section \ref{sec:NMC_non-deterministic}, we intentionally do not fully explore stochasticity and learning in this analysis.
 Ultimately, both stochasticity and learning can be viewed as algorithm design choices, but they may interact uniquely with the fully parallel and event-driven nature of NMC hardware, providing theoretical benefits far beyond what is identified here.
 For instance, when viewed in terms of the computational graphs analysis above, both stochasticity and learning could be viewed as mechanisms in which a NMC approach can uniquely compress the computational graph.
 This question of how this non-determinism of NMC algorithms relates to NMC architectures is a significant open question to explore going forward.